 Laura D. Eschleman

 Laura D. Eschleman is a partner with Nall & Miller, LLP.
-She practices in the areas of medical malpractice, professional licensing, medical board matters and hospital privileging issues and has represented numerous medical professionals including chiropractors, critical care doctors, dentists, dermatologists, emergency room physicians, family practice physicians, hospitalists, intensivists, internal medicine physicians, neurologists, obstetrician-gynecologists, ophthalmologists, optometrists, perfusionists, podiatrists, pulmonologists, radiation oncologists, radiologists, and surgeons in medical malpractice cases and in front of their respective licensing boards.
-In addition, Ms. Eschleman represents healthcare providers in Medicare, Medicaid and private health insurance company audits and administrative actions.
+She practices in the areas of medical malpractice, professional licensing, medical board matters and hospital privileging issues and has represented numerous medical professionals including anesthesiologists, cardiologists, chiropractors, critical care doctors, dentists, dermatologists, emergency room physicians, family practice physicians, gastroenterologists, hospitalists, intensivists, internal medicine physicians, medical oncologists, neurologists, obstetrician-gynecologists, oncologists, ophthalmologists, optometrists, otolaryngologists, pediatricians, perfusionists, podiatrists, pulmonologists, psychiatrists, radiation oncologists, radiologists and surgeons in medical malpractice cases and in front of their respective licensing boards.
+In addition, Ms. Eschleman represents healthcare providers in Medicare, Medicaid, quality improvement organization and private health insurance company audits and administrative actions.
 Ms. Eschleman further advises medical practices and physicians on their transition to a concierge practice model along with advice related to ongoing regulatory issues a concierge practice may face.

 Ms. Eschleman has additionally represented clients in an assortment of cases including affirmative equitable relief, bankruptcy, catastrophic injury, commercial litigation, construction litigation, contract disputes, insurance coverage, legal malpractice and professional liability, premises liability, product liability, real estate litigation, trucking litigation and wrongful death.